 A neck strain injury could also result from occasions of getting violently punched or even shaken, which sometimes happens in young children and infants known as shaken baby syndrome.

 Treatment for acute neck strain may involve taking pain medications including muscle relaxants, antidepressants or non-steroidal anti-inflammatory drugs.
 In some instances, your Atlanta orthopedist may suggest wearing a cervical collar until you are healed.
 Neck injury doctors will also recommend exercises, cervical tractions or physical therapy that utilizes your range of motion to treat whiplash.
-Applying supplemental heat may also relieve muscle tension and soreness.
+Applying supplemental heat may also treat muscle tension and soreness.

 Atlanta orthopedist, V. K. Puppala, M.D., treats patients at his pain and spine clinic in Villa Rica, Georgia.
 Known for managing his patients and staff with the utmost respect, compassion and empathy, Dr. Puppala is genuinely concerned about the well-being of those around him.
-Taking a multidisciplinary approach to pain management in Atlanta, he incorporates several minimally invasive interventional methods including practical restoration and effective medication management to reduce pain and discomfort.
+Taking a multidisciplinary approach to pain management in Atlanta, he incorporates several minimally invasive interventional methods including practical treatment and effective medication management to reduce pain and discomfort.
 Call 770-627-7246 or 770-MAP-PAIN today to schedule an appointment at one of Dr. Puppala’s Atlanta pain clinics.